-wakefulness, and the lowest values correspond to states of NREM sleep and anesthesia.
-For example, propofol, which is an anesthetic that potentiates GABA receptor activity, yields a spatially restricted activation matrix consistent with loss of integration; whereas xenon, which is an anesthetic that potentiates the conductance of 2PK+ channels and antagonizes NMDA receptors, yields a widespread but stereotypical (and thus compressible) activation matrix consistent with loss of activation matrix consistent with loss of differentiation (Sarasso et al., 2015).
+In general, PCIIz is low either when integration is low, because reduced interactions among cortical areas yield a spatially restricted activation matrix, or when differentiation is low, because stereotypical responses yield a more compressible activation matrix (Casali et al., 2013).
+PCIIz is high only when a large number of brain areas respond to the TMS perturbation together but in a differentiated manner, yielding a spatiotemporal activation matrix that is not easily compressible (Ibid.).
+In healthy subjects, the highest values of PCIIz correspond to states of wakefulness, and the lowest values correspond to states of non-rapid-eye movement (NREM) sleep and anesthesia.
+For example, propofol, which is an anesthetic that potentiates gamma-amino butyric acid (GABA) receptor activity, yields a spatially restricted activation matrix consistent with loss of integration; whereas xenon, which is an anesthetic that potentiates the conductance of 2PK+ channels and antagonizes N-methyl-D-aspartate (NMDA) receptors. yields a widespread but stereotypical (and thus compressible) activation matrix consistent with loss of differentiation (Sarasso et al., 2015).

 The second formulation of PCI is known as PCIst and was introduced by Comolatti et al. (2019).
-PCIst utilizes principal component decomposition and state-transition quantification, and can thus be computed on any evoked brain signal.8 The steps of the PCIst algorithm are to: 1) decompose the TMS-evoked potentials into principal components; 2) calculate voltage-amplitude distance matrices for the baseline and response samples (for each principal component); 3) threshold these matrices to 4) yield temporal transition matrices; and 5) sum across the maximized differences between the number of state transitions in the response and in the baseline (for all selected principal components).
+PCIst utilizes principal component decomposition and state-transition quantification, and can thus be computed on any evoked brain signal.8 By computing principal components, PCIst mitigates the need for source-localization and thus HD-EEG.
+PCIst is also much faster to compute than PCIIz.
+The steps of the PCIst algorithm are to: 1) decompose the TMS-evoked potentials into principal components; 2) calculate voltage-amplitude distance matrices for the baseline and response samples (for each principal component); 3) threshold these matrices to 4) yield temporal transition matrices; and 5) sum across the maximized differences between the number of state transitions in the response and in the baseline (for all selected principal components).
 The result is an (unnormalized) scalar value that is significantly correlated with PCIIz but whose magnitude also scales with the number of EEG channels.
 PCIst is high when there are multiple spatially distributed linearly independent components, each of which contribute significant numbers of state transitions to the brain's overall response to the perturbation (Ibid.).
-For this formulation of PCI, principal component decomposition and state-transition roughly correspond to estimating integration and differentiation, respectively.
+For this formulation of PCI, principal component decomposition and state-transition quantification roughly correspond to estimating integration and differentiation. respectively.